What is STEAM Education and why is it important

 Educators can then work together to create interdisciplinary lesson plans and projects that align with the STEAM model.
 These projects should be designed to promote creativity, critical thinking, and problem-solving skills, and they should be engaging and relevant to students' lives.

 To support STEAM learning, educators can also use technology and other resources, such as maker spaces, to provide students with hands-on, inquiry-based learning experiences.
-These experiences should emphasise creativity and critical thinking, and they should allow students to explore different STEAM disciplines in a meaningful way.
+These experiences should emphasis creativity and critical thinking, and they should allow students to explore different STEAM disciplines in a meaningful way.

 Educators should assess student learning using a variety of methods, such as project-based assessments, performance-based assessments, and conventional assessments.
 This allows educators to evaluate student progress and adjust their teaching strategies as needed.